Afghan Australians: Demographics

+Afghan Australians are composed of the various ethnic groups that exist in Afghanistan, which include Pashtun, Tajik, Hazara, Uzbek, Turkmen, Baloch, and a number of others.

 Cameleers were prohibited from bringing their wives to Australia.
 Therefore, the Afghan demographic was almost entirely made up of men during this period.
 The White Australia policy prevented further migration from 1901 until the 1970s.

-In 2008, 19,416 people claimed Afghan ancestry, either part of a mixed ancestry or Afghan alone.

 At the time of the 2016 Australian census, there were 46,800 Australian people in Australia who had been born in Afghanistan.
 The 2021 census recorded 59,797 Afghan Australians, a significant increase.

-The Australian Bureau of Statistics categorises Afghan people as part of Southern and Central Asian Australians.

 By city

 Sydney

 In Sydney, the largest portion of Afghan Australians reside in the LGAs of City of Ryde (North Ryde, Macquarie Park, Marsfield, and Top Ryde), The Hills Shire (Castle Hill, Cherrybrook, and Kellyville), Blacktown (Glenwood, Parklea, Stanhope Gardens and Bella Vista) and Sutherland Shire (Miranda).
 Ethnic Hazaras are believed to reside in suburbs such as Auburn and Merrylands.